Facebook Pixel Code

 In most cases, sutures are used to sew the incision site and flaps together at the end of surgery.
 Sutures are typically dissolvable and do not require removal.
 In some cases (e.g., Endoscopic Septoplasty), no sutures are used.

-How painful is the surgery?
+How painful is surgery?

 While every patient is unique, most patients will find that their post-operative pain in easily managed with low-dose narcotic medications (e.g., Tylenol with codeine) for 1-2 days, after which they transition to regular or extra-strength Tylenol for another week or so.

-How long will I need to take off from work?
+How long will i need to take off from work?

 Septoplasty is typically a minor, minimally-invasive outpatient procedure.
 Patients will typically take several days to a week off from work.
 This can vary based on individual recovery and details of each person’s unique surgery, as well as recovery from general anesthesia.
 Most patients are advised to refrain from heavy lifting or vigorous activity for 1-2 weeks, although specific details should be discussed with your surgeon.